Tribal Concerns

 A History of Rejection

 The Department of the Interior has determined on three separate occasions that Scotts Valley lacks the significant historical connection to the Bay Area needed to acquire land eligible for gaming.
-Scotts Valley’s current attempt to build a casino ignores previous decisions and fabricates new facts to justify trampling on the rights of the area’s Patwin descendants.
+Scotts Valley’s latest attempt to build a casino ignored previous decisions and fabricated new facts to justify trampling on the rights of the area’s Patwin descendants.

 Key Facts